remiroazocar/conditional_marginal_effect_modifiers/README.md

 ### *2023*

-This repository contains the R code used for my paper [Transportability of marginal estimands in evidence synthesis][1].
+This repository contains the R code used for my paper [Transportability of model-based estimands in evidence synthesis][1].

 ## Utilizing the Scripts